KreischerPanoptic/neonpeacasso/README.md

 - Step 2: **Verify Environment - Pythong 3.7+ and CUDA**
   Setup and verify that your python environment is `python 3.7` or higher (preferably, use Conda).
 Also verify that you have CUDA installed correctly (`torch.cuda.is_available()` is true) and your GPU has at least [2GB of VRAM memory](https://stability.ai/blog/stable-diffusion-public-release).

-- Step 3: **After downloading the the model.ckpt,**
-  Put it to `peacasso/neon_diff/models/ldm/stable-diffusion-v1/model.ckpt`

 Once requirements are met, run the following command to install the library:

 ```bash